BigDataBoutique/elasticsearch-cloud-deploy/terraform-aws/README.md

 * `es_cluster` - the name of the Elasticsearch cluster to launch.
 * `key_name` - the name of the key to use - that key needs to be handy so you can access the machines if needed.
 * `vpc_id` - the ID of the VPC to launch the cluster in.
-* `vpc_subnets` - the private subnet IDs within the VPC.
-The order in which you type these need to match the order of their availability zones as typed in `availability_zones` above.

 The rest of the configurations are mostly around cluster topology and  machine types and sizes.